PlanterApp/planter_blog/content/posts/why_grow_herbs/index.md

 image = "feverfew.jpg"
 alt = "Feverfew and calendula in bloom"
 +++
 Have you ever wanted to know more about herbs but weren't sure where to start?
-Maybe you're thinking you have to be enrolled at a school of wizardry to learn?
-Or maybe you have to be a medieval monk to have an apothecary garden?
+Maybe you're thinking you have to be enrolled at a school of wizardry to learn.
+Or maybe you have to be a medieval monk to have an apothecary garden.
 Not at all!
 The interest in herbalism is growing quickly.
 Many countries around the world use plants as a form of complementary medicine.
 There’s no better time than now to start your herbal garden.

 ### What Makes a Plant an Herb?